Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Introduction

 We address these challenges through two key ideas.
-Our first idea is to leverage a library of pretrained learner policies, but instead of choosing one at test time based on the inferred team type, we dynamically leverage the whole library with \emph{no online inference or learning.} We specifically use a \emph{generalized policy improvement (GPI)} policy to select from pretrained policies given the current state, motivated by the fact that GPI can guarantee improvement over library policies in a transfer learning setting \cite{barreto_transfer_2018}.
+Our first idea is to leverage a library of pretrained learner policies, but instead of choosing one at test time based on the inferred team type, we dynamically leverage the whole library with \emph{no online inference or learning.} We specifically use a \emph{generalized policy improvement (GPI)} policy to select from pretrained policies given the current state, motivated by the fact that GPI can guarantee improvement over library policies \cite{barreto_transfer_2018}.
 However, this guarantee is only valid when the dynamics are constant and the reward function differs---for AHT, dynamics now change due to new teammate behaviors, while the reward stays the same.
 Our second idea is then to use \emph{difference rewards} to define the value functions of pretrained policies used by a GPI policy.
 Difference rewards address the multi-agent credit assignment problem by approximating the contribution of an individual agent to a team reward \cite{proper2012}.
-We use this idea to reduce the impact of the distribution shift induced by new teammates on a GPI policy.
+We use this idea to reduce the impact of the distribution shift induced by new teammates.

-We integrate these ideas into an end-to-end algorithm for ZSC in AHT and demonstrate the benefits of our method in three simulated environments and a real-world multi-robot setting.
-We summarize our contributions as follows: \begin{enumerate} \item we formalize a problem set up for ZSC in AHT (\Cref{sec:formulation}), \item we propose an algorithm for ZSC in AHT based on GPI with difference rewards (\Cref{sec:method}), \item we empirically demonstrate the benefits of our method relative to baselines in three simulated environments and demonstrate its use in a multi-robot system (\Cref{sec:experiments}). \end{enumerate}
+We integrate these ideas into an algorithm for ZSC in AHT and empirically demonstrate the benefits of our method.
+We summarize our contributions as follows: \begin{enumerate} \item we propose an algorithm for ZSC in AHT based on GPI with difference rewards (\Cref{sec:method}), \item we empirically demonstrate the benefits of our method relative to baselines in three simulated environments and demonstrate its use in a multi-robot system (\Cref{sec:experiments}). \end{enumerate}